International Development (Population Dynamics) Bill [HL]

 Overview

-This bill amends the International Development Act 2002 to require the UK Secretary of State to consider the likely impact on population dynamics before providing any development assistance.
-This includes factors such as population size, trends, age structure, density, and migration patterns.
+This bill amends the International Development Act 2002, requiring the Secretary of State to consider the likely impact of development assistance on population dynamics before providing aid.
+This includes factors like population size, trends, age structure, density, and migration patterns.

 Description